mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

  - *formField*: the HTML input type
  - *listable*: whether the property is listable
  - *editable*: whether the property is editable
+ - *queryable*: whether the property can be queried
  - *link*: an action name which will be triggered when the property is clicked
  - *required*: whether the property is required